coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ### Overview

-UART Rescue Mode is a feature of the Cr50 RO firmware that supports programming the RW firmware using only the UART interface.
+UART Rescue Mode is a feature of the GSC RO firmware that supports programming the RW firmware using only the UART interface.
 This is used to recover a bad RW firmware update (which should be rare).

-This is also useful when bringing up new designs, as this allows to update Cr50 image even before USB CCD or TPM interfaces are operational.
+This is also useful when bringing up new designs, as this allows to update GSC image even before USB CCD or TPM interfaces are operational.

-UART rescue works on all existing devices, all it requires is that Cr50 console is mapped to a `/dev/xxx` device on the workstation (the same device used to attach a terminal to the console).
+UART rescue works on all existing devices, all it requires is that GSC console is mapped to a `/dev/xxx` device on the workstation (the same device used to attach a terminal to the console).